Sunday, November 9, 2025

 2. Until or unless I can see why this verb should be different than the text I’m using (supplied by greekbible.org), I’ll stay with what I have.
 In which case:

 This is the 3rd imperative of our pericope.
 First, we were told in v.8 to watch.
 Then, in v.14, Jesus says to put it in our hearts not to meditate ahead of time what to say.
-Now, we are told to “possess (or keep) our souls in patience.”
-The force of the imperatives seem to be to still us in order that God can take care of us.
+Now, we are told to “possess (or gain, or keep) our souls in patience.”
+The force of the imperatives seems to be to still us in order that God can take care of us.
+(One thing Luke may be demonstrating with these imperatives is that Jesus was not advocating a violent response to the Roman Empire, like the stirrings that led to the armed revolt in the 60’s and eventually to the destruction of the temple.)

 11 comments: